trKorAys/BinanceFollowerBot/README.md

 - Timestamps are kept in **UTC‑0** on the backend and shown in your browser time zone.
 - Recently bought symbols are stored with a UTC timestamp and skipped for two hours.
 - Recently sold symbols are also remembered and skipped for two hours.
+- Symbols skipped because of a recent buy are removed from the volume list until it refreshes.
 - Target prices are printed whenever updated and instantaneous targets are shown on price changes.
 - If the price drops back below any target level it is automatically sold.
 - When the highest target is passed and the price stays above it, a one minute volume analysis is repeated every cycle; if sell volume exceeds buy volume or the price dips back below the target an automatic sale is triggered.